xiugaze/libcsp-rs/thinking.md

 Currently, socket has a spot for one single connections.
 We can't currently queue connections into sockets.

 ## TODO
--[ ] *listen on all ports*: needed for service handler -[ ] are connections just getting added?
-What data structures? -> switch to arrays -[ ] connections are just getting made over and over -[ ] csp_mutex (as a trait, wrapped around std Mutex or whatever Mutex), with timeout parameter -[ ] connection queue on a socket
+-x ] *listen on all ports*: needed for service handler -[x] are connections just getting added?
+What data structures? -> switch to arrays -[x] connections are just getting made over and over -[ ] csp_mutex (as a trait, wrapped around std Mutex or whatever Mutex), with timeout parameter -[ ] connection queue on a socket
     - listen -> connection socket
     - read -> packet socket
 -[x] connections need to have an sport_outgoing, possibly?
 -[x] implement csp_sendto
--[ ] what is closing a connection supposed to do?
+-[x] what is closing a connection supposed to do?